alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-20-ruling-on-celebrating-valentine-day.md

 lang: en
 note: true
 category: [bidah, festivals]
-excerpt: "The Muslim must adhere to the Qur'an and Sunnah in all his affairs, especially at times of fitan (temptation and tribulation) and when corruption is widespread."
+summary: "The Muslim must adhere to the Qur'an and Sunnah in all his affairs, especially at times of fitan (temptation and tribulation) and when corruption is widespread."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh